JetBrains/lets-plot-docs/source/pages/no_js_and_offline_mode.rst

     LetsPlot.setup_html(no_js=True)

-Alternativaly, you can set up the environment variable:
+Alternatively, you can set up the environment variable:

 ::